Ronald Leidenfrost, MD

 Chairman - Heart and Vascular Institute

 Board-certified in internal medicine and thoracic and cardiac surgery, he specializes in adult cardiac surgery, valvular heart disease, coronary artery disease, on and off pump coronary artery by-pass surgery, mitral and aortic valve repair and replacement, surgery for thoracic aneurysm, cardiac reoperations, cardiac pacemakers and the Maze procedure for atrial fibrillation.
-No other hospital in the greater St. Louis area has performed more beating-heart, (Off pump) procedures.
-He is the principal investigator for IND 14,905, FDA Phase I Clinical Trial "Biologically Modified Saphenous Vein Transplants for improved CABG Out comes" utilizing Nona-Arginine (9 polymer L-Arginine).
+No other hospital in the greater St. Louis area has performed more beating-heart (off pump) procedures.
+Dr. Leidenfrost is the principal investigator for IND 14,905, FDA Phase I Clinical Trial "Biologically Modified Saphenous Vein Transplants for improved CABG Outcomes" utilizing Nona-Arginine (9 polymer L-Arginine).

 He earned his medical degree from State University of New York Upstate Medical School and completed an internship, residencies and fellowships at Barnes-Jewish Hospital and Boston Children's Hospital.